Carcassonne Game Rules

 - Place the starting tile face-up in the center.

-- Shuffle the remaining tiles into face-down stacks.
+- Shuffle the remaining tiles into face-down stacks or a single draw pile.

 - Each player takes 8 meeples of their chosen color.